-In honor of “Breguet: Art and Innovation in Watchmaking,” the brand’s first major U.S. exhibition at San Francisco’s Legion of Honor (click here for our coverage of the exhibit), we showcase some of the most important Breguet timepieces, including the very first tourbillon watch and the first perpetual calendar for the wrist.
+Last fall, Breguet presented “Breguet: Art and Innovation in Watchmaking,” its first major U.S. museum exhibition at San Francisco’s Legion of Honor (click here for our coverage of the exhibit).
+Below we showcase some of the most important Breguet timepieces featured there, including the very first tourbillon watch and the first perpetual calendar for the wrist.

 1801: The First Tourbillon